-Residents in facilities where residents are detained for short periods of time should not be routinely starting residents on LTBI treatment.
+Facilities where residents are detained for short periods of time should not be routinely starting residents on LTBI treatment.
 Special cases may be made if the resident is known to have high priority indications such as HIV co-infection, other immunocompromised condition, close contact with an active TB case, or recent convertor status.